apache/airflow/docs/apache-airflow/logging-monitoring/errors.rst

 ``operator``                            Operator name of the task that failed
 ======================================= ==================================================

-For backward compatibility, and additional tag ``execution_date`` is also available the represent the logical date.
+For backward compatibility, an additional tag ``execution_date`` is also available to represent the logical date.
 The tag should be considered deprecated in favor of ``data_interval_start``.

 Breadcrumbs